keberlea/ReadMe-Generator/Develop/README.md

-  # this is a test run
+  # This is a test run

   ![badge](https://img.shields.io/badge/License-Apache_2.0-blue.svg)

   ## Description
-  to see an actual file written but this application please look at the README file in the main file area for my reposrepository , the created files go into Develop folder.
+  To see an actual readme file created with purpose see main readme in main file folder, all readme created using application go into the develop folder

   ## Table of Contents
    - [Description](#Description)